experiences

 Dr. Valentin Sulzer (Carnegie Mellon University), Dr. Ferran Brosa Planella (University of Warwick), Dr. Robert Timms (University of Oxford)

-- Built an novel Twitter Bot (BattBot) capable of automatically constructing Mathematical Simulations of Batteries.
+• Built a novel Twitter Bot (BattBot) capable of automatically constructing Mathematical Simulations of Batteries.

-- Created multiple build and packaging infrastructures for the PyBaMM ecosystem and the upstream packages. <!– - Impact:
+• Developed the build and packaging infrastructures for the PyBaMM ecosystem and the upstream packages.